theodoremoreland/OrderDashboard/README.md

 # Doordash Dashboard

-Scripts to grab and transform doordash order history and a web based dashboard to visualize said data.
+A dashboard for visualizing doordash order history data and scripts to collect and transform aforementioned data into appropriate format.

 ## Table of Contents